joostkremers/criticmarkup-emacs/README.md

 To mitigate this problem, you can use soft wrap (with `visual-line-mode`).
 Since each paragraph is then essentially a single line, font lock works even across multiple (visual) lines.

-## Follow changes mode ##

-`cm-mode` also provides a simple 'follow changes' mode.
-When activated, changes you make to the buffer are automatically marked as insertions or deletions.
-Substitutions cannot be made automatically (that is, if you mark a word, delete it and then type a replacement, it will still be marked as a sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.
-You can activate and deactivate follow changes mode with `C-c * F`.
-When it's active, the modeline indicator for `cm-mode` changes from `CM` to `CM*`.

-Note that some changes are not (properly) recorded.
-For example, capitalizing, downcasing or upcasing a word with `M-c` / `M-l` / `M-u` leaves a deletion markup but no addition markup.
-Similar problems may occur with other editing commands.

 ## Keeping track of the author ##

 Comments can be used to keep track of who made a particular change.
 If you want to do this automatically, you can set the variable `cm-author`.
 When this variable is set, its value is automatically added as a comment to every change you make, preceded by `@`.
 If you explicitly make a comment with `C-c * c`, the value of `cm-author` is inserted at the beginning of the comment.